TryHackMe: Common Linux Privesc – Walkthrough

 Scroll down a lot more and you will find the answer:

-You can see that the passwd file has “-rw-rw-r — “ meaning there are write permission for the root group.
+You can see that the passwd file has “-rw-rw-r — “ meaning there are write permissions for the root group.

 Well done!
 Bear the results of the enumeration stage in mind as we continue to exploit the system!